-Bridgett M. Davis is the author of the novels Shifting through Neutral and Into the Go-Slow, from which the story “Lagos,” first published by Narrative, was taken.
-Her feature film, Naked Acts, received the Audience Award for the 2009 African Diaspora Film Festival, and she was a finalist in Narrative’s Winter 2009 Story Contest.
-A graduate of Spelman College and Columbia University, Davis is a professor of creative writing and journalism at Baruch College in New York City.
-A native of Detroit, she lives in Brooklyn with her husband and two children.
+Bridgett M. Davis is the author of the memoirs Love, Rita (Harper, 2025) and The World According to Fannie Davis, a New York Times Editors’ Choice and Michigan Notable Book.
+She had also written two novels, Shifting through Neutral and Into the Go-Slow, from which the story “Lagos,” published by Narrative, was taken.
+Her feature film, Naked Acts, received the Audience Award for the 2009 African Diaspora Film Festival.
+A graduate of Spelman College and Columbia University, she lives in Brooklyn with her husband and two children.

 Lagos